Careers360 Logo

 Example: The process of photosynthesis.

-The large molecules of food are broken into a simpler substance like glucose during digestion.
+The large molecules of food are broken into simpler substances like glucose during digestion.

 Glucose and oxygen react to provide energy to the body.
-This reaction is a combination reaction named as respiration.
-In this whole process, energy is released so respiration is considered an exothermic reaction.
+This reaction is a combination reaction named respiration.
+In this whole process, energy is released, so respiration is considered an exothermic reaction.

-In decomposition reactions, we can observe that a single reactant breaks down to give simpler products.
-This reaction source of energy.
-Whereas, in combination reaction two or more substances combine to give a product and energy is released in this reaction.
+Answer: In decomposition reactions, we can observe that a single reactant breaks down to give simpler products.
+This reaction is a source of energy.
+Whereas, in a combination reaction, two or more substances combine to give a product and energy is released in this reaction.

-Hence, decomposition reactions called the opposite of combination reactions.
+Hence, decomposition reactions are called the opposite of combination reactions.

 Q 12.
 Write one equation each for decomposition reactions where energy is supplied in the form of heat, light or electricity.